nuxt/nuxt/docs/4.examples/3.composables/use-head.md

 # useHead

-This example shows how to use useHead and Nuxt built-in components to bind meta data to the head of the page.
+This example shows how to use useHead and Nuxt built-in components to bind metadata to the head of the page.

 ::ReadMore{link="/docs/api/composables/use-head"}
 ::